 - Use HTML for emails, rather than lots of images.
 This will improve load times and overall usability of the email.

-- Test it before sending on a variety of devices to ensure that the content and design will look like you intend it to.
+- Test it before sending to ensure that the content and design will look like you intend.

 Great Email Design Tools